-Non-catastrophe loss and LAE ratios were relatively unchanged in 2020 in comparison to 2019 considering the increase in HO-3 policies, driven by decreasing litigation rates on non-weather water loss claims from recent accident years.
-The PLA continues to represent a larger portion of Citizens' overall business increasing from 64% in 2019 to 67% in 2020.
+Notwithstanding an increase in personal lines policies, non-catastrophe loss and LAE ratios improved modestly during 2021, driven by decreasing litigation rates on non-weather water loss claims from recent accident years.
+The PLA continues to represent a larger portion of Citizens' overall business increasing from 67% in 2020 to 71 % in 2021.
 With this proportional increase, Citizens' consolidated underwriting results will continue to be dominated by underwriting results within the PLA.